 My style of working is influenced by the philosophies, theories and techniques of the three major psychological schools (humanism, psychoanalysis and cognitive-behaviourism).
 It is also informed by research and findings from neuroscience indicating that therapeutic relationships themselves are key for psychological recovery and lasting change.
-In essence, I offer a safe place where we can talk in confidence, coming to both accept and make sense of problematic feelings, thoughts and behaviours.
-I value openness in relationships and understand that compassion and empathy play a vital role in developing our awareness of complex experience and recognising more helpful ways of living well.
+In essence, I offer a safe place where we can talk in confidence, coming to recognise and make sense of problematic feelings, thoughts and behaviours.
+I value openness in relationships and understand that compassion and empathy play a vital role in developing our awareness around complex experience and realising more helpful ways of living well.

 Training, qualifications & experience

 I trained at Metanoia Institute/Middlesex University on the Professional Doctorate in Counselling Psychology and Psychotherapy and qualified as an Integrative Psychotherapist.
 I have since completed a post-qualification training in body psychotherapy with Chiron Association for Body Psychotherapists.

 I am a registered member of UKCP (UK Council for Psychotherapy) and a member of Metanoia Institute and the British Psychological Society (BPS).
 I work in accordance with ethical guidelines issued by UKCP and the BPS.